blanton-black/pubba/README.md

 Any process that involves changing code between environments, even in an automated fashion, is great fodder for the audit machine.
 This extension makes sure the javascript and css you work with in development is the same as it will be in production.

-This does the require the use of a cache bursting query parameter to be added to the url instead of the digest per asset approach.
+This does result in the use of a cache bursting query parameter to be added to the url instead of the digest per asset approach.
 While the digest approach is much more accurate it complicates using a commit/tag to completely represent the deployment contents.

 As mentioned, code organization is another focus of Pubba.
 The config file __pubba.yml__  uses the global section to clearly state which assets should be on all pages.
 In addition, when using R18n, Pubba gives you access through a single page object.